matpalm/snli_nn/README.md

 ### TODOS

 * neutral examples are non symmetric, should swap them 0.5 during training
-* refactor stats collection into own object
-* try rmsprop for non embeddings; or at least some learning rate management.
 * preloading of data; it's slow to start
-* port grus across from rnnlm
 * unrolling? maybe not bother for hacking. might be finally up to a point where batching speed matters...
 * unidir on s2 attending back to bidir run over s1; then just MLP on s2 output